Album: Compilation album

 A compilation album is a collection of material from various recording projects or various artists, assembled with a theme such as the "greatest hits" from one artist, B-sides and rarities by one artist, or selections from a record label, a musical genre, a certain time period, or a regional music scene.
 Promotional sampler albums are compilations.

 Tribute or cover

 A tribute or cover album is a compilation of cover versions of songs or instrumental compositions.
 Its concept may involve various artists covering the songs of a single artist, genre or period, a single artist covering the songs of various artists or a single artist, genre or period, or any variation of an album of cover songs which is marketed as a "tribute".

+Posthumous album

+A posthumous album is an album released after an artist's death.
+These albums are often compilation albums, which sometimes feature unreleased music by the deceased artists.
+However, posthumous albums can also be studio albums, live albums or solo albums that primarily contain previously unreleased material.

+Album releases that are posthumous which include new music often have mixed reviews (i.e., aside from Greatest Hits compilations).
+Opinions on the merits of releasing music by an artist posthumously vary at large, with some views expressing support to the idea that listeners would want to hear unpublished catalogues from an artist, in particular if the artist's estate and family are directly involved in assuring the artist's vision.
+Opposite to this, other views reflect the idea that such releases are likely without consent by the artists who have passed, and as a product of this, posthumous releases could never meet the visions of artists themselves, thereby possibly negatively affecting the perceived musicality and overall legacy of the artists.
+Examples of successful posthumous album releases include Nirvana's 1994 first live album, MTV Unplugged in New York, the Notorious B.I.G.'s 1997 Life After Death (released sixteen days after his death), and more recently, Mac Miller's 2020 posthumous album, Circles.